-Earlier this year, in response to the impact of the spread of coronavirus, the Bank of England dropped interest rates twice in the space of a week to an unprecedented low of 0.1%.
+Last year, in response to the impact of the spread of coronavirus, the Bank of England dropped interest rates twice in the space of a week to an unprecedented low of 0.1%.

 Depending on the severity and duration of the current economic uncertainty, we could be waiting some time before genuinely attractive interest rates are back on the table.

 People naturally want their wealth to grow over time.
 Of those we surveyed, nearly two-thirds highlighted competitive interest rates as the most important aspect of a savings account.

 If the growth of your savings is important to you, it is worth considering exactly what those savings are for in the short and medium term.
 If you are unlikely to need access to the money in the short or medium term, growth can be more effectively found in stocks and shares portfolios.
 Exposure to the fluctuations of the stock market can be unsettling when it comes to your savings but, over a long enough timescale, the difference in growth can be staggering.

 To illustrate this point, we recently assessed the performance of some hypothetical investment portfolios over a 10-year period.
 For the purposes of the study, we compared the returns of a hypothetical cash ISA against different forms of stock and shares ISAs, with differing degrees of diversification and different areas of focus.

 Of the four projected portfolios, the cash ISA was the only one to return negative growth, the extremely low volatility not protecting it against the inflation felt across the decade.
 Though the stocks and shares ISAs saw significantly higher levels of volatility, they achieved far more healthy growth across the period as a whole.

 So, while holding cash is useful and comforting during times of economic volatility, the long-term outlook for savings that are focused on liquidity is poor.
 If you don’t need the money to be readily accessible, investment in a stocks and shares portfolio is more likely to significantly grow your wealth over time.